-The Catalogue was founded in 2003 by philanthropist Barbara Harman.
-Looking to find ways to give more locally and to more grassroots organization, Barbara found the Catalogue for Philanthropy in 2003.
-The goal was to lift up the best small nonprofits to the community to drive support for, and awareness of, their work.
+Spur Local was founded by philanthropist Barbara Harman and the Harman family.
+Looking to find ways to give more locally and to more grassroots organization, Spur Local was created in 2003 as the Catalogue for Philanthropy.
+The goal was to lift up critical, local nonprofits to the community to drive support for, and awareness of, their work.

-If you are not currently a partner of the Catalogue, you may not apply to the Catalogue if your annual cash budget exceeds $4 million.
+If you are not currently a partner of Spur Local, you may not apply if your annual cash budget exceeds $4 million.
 This allows us to focus on smaller, grassroots nonprofits that do not have the staff or budget to reach out to the public effectively.
-If you have questions about this budget limitation or if it applies to you, please call us at 202-248-5034 to discuss further.
+If you have questions about this budget limitation or if it applies to you, please call us at 202-858-3015 x5 to discuss further.

-If you are a current Catalogue nonprofit partner who has grown beyond the $4 million budget threshold, you may apply through a separate application.
-If accepted, you will be featured online but not in the print Catalogue.
-Otherwise, the partnership will be the same as any other Catalogue partner.
+If you are a current Spur Local nonprofit partner who has grown beyond the $4 million budget threshold, you may apply through a separate application.
+If accepted, you will be featured on the website only.
+Otherwise, the partnership will be the same as any other Spur Local partner.

 We are an independent "project" of a larger organization with a budget over $4 million (e.g., an after-school arts program at a large human services organization).
 We don't have a 501(c)(3) designation.
 May we apply?